-Within six months of the committee's formation, it will produce a Program Discontinuance Report specifying the outcome of its deliberations and making specific recommendations for action, complete with timelines.
-Discontinuance review committees report may include recommendations that include but are not limited to the following:
+Within six months of the committee's formation, it will produce a Program Viability Report specifying the outcome of its deliberations and making specific recommendations for action, complete with timelines.
+Viability review committees report may include recommendations that include but are not limited to the following:

-- Program Modification and Improvement A plan of action to enhance the performance and effectiveness of an existing program - Program Discontinuance The discontinuance (termination) of an existing program, discipline, or department
+- Program Initiation The institution or adoption of a new program, a new discipline, or a new department - Program Modification and Improvement A plan of action to enhance the performance and effectiveness of an existing program discipline, or department - Departmental Reorganization The restructuring of an existing program, discipline, or department for greater effectiveness, including the joining of smaller departments into a larger one, or splitting a larger department into smaller ones. - Program Discontinuance The discontinuance (termination) of an existing program, discipline, or department

-This Discontinuance Report must include the following:
+This Viability Report must include the following:

-- 1. a summary of the process used by the committee - 2. a review of all data consulted - 3. a recommendation for program modification and improvement or program discontinuance - 4. detailed assessment of the recommendations' impact on the College's overall educational program and budget, as well as its impact on all students, faculty, and staff involved.
+- 1. a summary of the process used by the committee - 2. a review of all data consulted - 3. a recommendation for program initiation, program discontinuance, program modification, or department reorganization.

+Approved by CHC Academic Senate: 12.3.14 Approved by Crafton Council 9.22.15 4. detailed assessment of the recommendations' impact on the College's overall educational program and budget, as well as its impact on all students, faculty, and staff involved.

-Recommendations
+Approvals

-The Program Discontinuance Report shall be forwarded to the Academic Senate for consideration.

-The Academic Senate recommendation to either support or reject the recommendation of the Program Discontinuance Ad Hoc Committee and the Program Discontinuance Report shall be forwarded to the Crafton Council for review and action.

-The recommendations of both the Academic Senate and the Crafton Council shall be forwarded to the following committees as an information item: Curriculum Committee, Chairs, PPR, and Budget.
+Viability Review Workgroup recommendations shall be forwarded to the Academic Senate for recommendations/approval.
+The Academic Senate recommendations/approval are forwarded to the Crafton Council for review and approval.
+The recommendations/approvals of both the Academic Senate and the Crafton Council are forwarded to the following committees as an information item only: Curriculum Committee, Chairs, PPR, and Budget.

-Approval

 The College President makes the final decision and will share the decision and justification for the decision with the college campus including all constituency groups.

-"The College President and College Academic Senate President shall make program discontinuance recommendations to the Board of Trustees for approval.
-The recommendation shall include a description of the program discontinuance review process and the reasons for the recommendation."

-Copies of the adopted Program Discontinuance Review Process, signed by the College President and the Academic Senate President, shall be on file in the Office of Instruction.
+"The College President and College Academic Senate President shall make program viability recommendations to the Board of Trustees for approval.
+The recommendation shall include a description of the viability review process and the reasons for the recommendation."
+Copies of this Viability Review of Educational Programs, signed by the College President and the Academic Senate President, shall be on file in the Office of Instruction.

-College President Date: Senate President Date:
+College President Date: College Fresherit